iremsucone/iremsucone/README.md

-## 👨‍🔬 Chemistry Student | Learning to Code
+## 👨‍🔬 🔬 Chemistry Student | Exploring the Power of Code

-I'm a chemistry student currently exploring how coding can be used to make scientific knowledge more accessible.
-My goal is to create useful resources for the chemistry community and contribute to innovation in the field.
-Still a beginner in coding (learning with the help of ChatGPT), but excited to learn and build along the way.
+I'm a chemistry student currently exploring how coding can make scientific knowledge more accessible.
+My goal is to create useful tools for the chemistry community and contribute to innovation in the field!

+I started with only beginner-level Python knowledge but decided to learn by actively engaging with AI models like ChatGPT and Blackbox.
+I believe that the more we adapt to AI-driven scripts, the more we can harness its potential for research and problem-solving.

+Sky is the limit! 🚀

-**Interests:** Cold atoms, superconductors, quantum mechanics
+**Interests:** Cold atoms, quantum mechanics
 **Learning:** Coding for chemistry community & open-source projects

 ---